 At the end of Shabazi street, you’ll find Tel Aviv’s Old Train Station.
 This transported passengers and goods between Jaffa and Jerusalem between 1892-1948.
 HaTachana has since been transformed into a cultural center, filled with trendy shops and galleries while hosting concerts and farmers markets.
 Stop by Vaniglia ice cream shop for a cup or a cone to enjoy as you sit on a bench to people-watch.
 Then check-out cult favorites like Soho, Ahava, and Gaya cosmetics.

 Located between Jaffa and Neve Tzedek

-Noga, one of the city’s hidden gems, is a quaint and peaceful neighborhood, filled with fountains, cafes, and designer boutiques like VAGUE, a gender-neutral concept store.
+Noga, one of the city’s hidden gems, is a quaint and peaceful neighborhood.
+While there, enjoy the fountains, cafes, and designer boutiques like VAGUE, a gender-neutral concept store.
 Relatively quiet considering its appeal, the locals seem to prefer it this way as they sip coffee that enthusiasts will approve of, not that they seek anyone’s approval.
-Noga is cool, cultured, and serene, with just a hint of an edge.
+Noga is cool and serene, with just a hint of an edge.
 A harmonious blend of Neve Tzedek chic and bohemian Jaffa, you won’t want to miss it.

 Located at the entrance to Jaffa

 Quite possibly saving the best for last, head into Jaffa to lose yourself inside Shuk Hapishpishim, a Tel Aviv shopping haven.
 You’ll fall into another time as you wander the streets lined with shops selling carpets, stained glass lanterns, and indigo vases.
 The heart of the shuk is a flea market, where vendors display their wares and prepare to haggle.